-- Dynamic scanning allows the radar operator to adjust their desired VCP to improve data collection:
+- Dynamic scanning allows the radar operator to adjust their desired VCP to improve data collection

-- Main applications: AVSET & SAILS/MESO-SAILS
+- Key applications: AVSET, SAILS, & MRLE

 - AVSET:

 - Helps avoid unnecessary data collection

 - Can result in faster volume scan times

-- SAILS/MESO-SAILS:
+- SAILS:

 - Allows for more frequent lowest-level scans

-- Adjust use as needed

-- Don't "Set it & forget it"!
+- Adjust use as needed (Don't "Set it & forget it"!)

+- MRLE:

+- More frequent scanning of low-level atmosphere

+- Can't use w/SAILS

 This lesson discussed what dynamic scanning is and how it is implemented at the WSR-88D.
-Three applications work together to implement dynamic scanning capabilities: AVSET, SAILS, and MESO-SAILS.
+Three applications work together to implement dynamic scanning capabilities: AVSET, SAILS, and MRLE.
 AVSET works to shorten volume scan times by avoiding collection of unnecessary data at higher elevation angles.
-SAILS and MESO-SAILS, which are closely related, allow for the collection of extra lowest-level tilts per volume scan.
+SAILS allows for the collection of extra lowest-level tilts per volume scan.
 Up to 3 extra tilts can be added to a volume scan during severe convective events, but you should adjust that number depending on what your need is.
 Most importantly, don't simply set the number of extra SAILS tilts and then forget about it.
+Lastly, MRLE allows for more frequent scanning of the low-level atmosphere.
+You can add an extra scan of up to the lowest four tilts per volume scan.
+However, you can't use MRLE and SAILS together.